Electric truck: General trucks

 A few electric general lorries prototypes or produced by small manufacturers, and often converted Diesel units, have been built until the 2000s.
 Trials with different companies in real-world conditions, for several months or more, have been conducted, for example with Renault, E Force and Emoss heavy-duty lorries in the 2010s.
 Renault launched its small electric Maxity in 2010 and Mitsubishi Fuso its slightly larger eCanter in 2017.
 From 2018, other major manufacturers including MAN, Mercedes-Benz and DAF began deliveries of prototypes or pre-production heavy-duty units to companies for real-world testing.

-In 2019, the first series production of heavy-duty lorries is expected to begin with notably Renault, Volvo and MAN.
+Series production of heavy-duty electric trucks already started, including those from Renault, Volvo and MAN.

 The Futuricum Logistics 18E, first delivered in March 2021 to DPD in Switzerland, uses a 680-kWh battery and has a range of "up to" 760 km.